This article was originally published at http://www.pharmexec.com/global-harmonization-customer-data by Cherry Cabading and Mona Rakibe

 With globalization, life sciences organizations are looking for ways to establish data governance processes that help them manage data with required corporate governance across countries, while providing local groups the flexibility to adapt to regional business models and regulations.

 Today, pharmaceutical companies employ tens of thousands of sales representatives, spread out across the globe.
 In such a global and distributed sales model, providing accurate healthcare provider (HCP) and healthcare organization (HCO) data, and maintaining data quality can be a challenge.
 Creating complete information about HCP and HCO profiles require organizations to blend data flowing in from dozens of internal applications and third-party sources, in different types and formats.
-Using traditional, on premise data management systems to bring all the data together does not work.
+Using traditional, on-premises data management systems to bring all the data together does not work.
 Such systems are quite rigid, and as a result, adding new attributes to profiles or adding new data sources takes too much time.
 Moreover, any changes to the data model require reloading the data, causing business disruption.

 In today’s commercial environment, speed to market is extremely important.
 Life science organizations must make sure that sales reps across the globe have access to reliable data, and that any changes required to the HCP and HCO profile attributes are implemented quickly.
 Access to accurate data has a direct impact on sales rep productivity and effectiveness of plan of action (POA).
 Taking years to implement a master data management platform and months to make updates just does not work.